-The Company pays both "base" and "variable" compensation to its officers.
+The Company pays both base" and variable" compensation to its officers.
 The base component of compensation is determined under Unitil's salary policy which is reviewed from time to time by outside consultants as to its competitiveness.
-Variable compensation is based on factors that measure the success of the Company for any given year and is governed by Unitil's Management Incentive Plan ("Incentive Plan").
-The factors under the Incentive Plan provide a cash incentive opportunity if the Company meets certain targets for earnings and a high performing work force.
+Variable compensation is based on factors that measure the success of the Company for any given year and is governed by Unitil's Management Incentive Plan (Incentive Plan").
+The factors under the Incentive Plan provide a cash incentive opportunity if the Company meets certain targets for Core Utility Earnings (normalized), Reliability, Low Distribution Costs, Customer Satisfaction, and New Business Initiatives.
+The Plan also requires a subjective evaluation by the Board which rates management's performance in capitalizing on unplanned opportunities and responding to unforeseen problems.
 The bonus opportunities are set by level of the executive position according to other companies in the utility industry.
-In 1999, threshold levels of the goals defined under the Incentive Plan were not achieved.
-Given earnings for 1999, there would have been no payout for 1999 according to the provisions of the Incentive Plan.
-The terms and provisions of the Incentive Plan provide the Committee with discretion to take extenuating circumstances into account when reviewing actual performance.
-In exercising its duties under the Incentive Plan, the Committee determined that it needed to take into account the bankruptcy of the Company's largest customer, adverse regulatory rulings, another record warm winter, continued cost pressures of industry restructuring, and the Company's investment in growth initiatives, all of which occurred during 1999.
-After consideration of these factors, and upon consultation with a nationally known compensation consulting firm, the Committee decided to grant an incentive payout of 60% of target.
-The payout for 1999 performance was made in February, 2000, and will therefore be reflected on the "Compensation of Officers" Table in the 2000 Proxy Statement.
+In 2000, certain objective targets for Core Utility Earnings (normalized), Reliability, Distribution Costs, and Customer Satisfaction were met.
+In addition, the Committee discussed and evaluated the subject target of the Incentive Plan to determine how well the Company met the Board's expectations in dealing with challenges and opportunities in 2000.
+The Committee took into consideration such factors as coping with extensive regulatory issues, the bankruptcy of the largest customer, and responding to other opportunities.
+Upon consideration and evaluation of these and other factors, the Committee determined that an incentive payout of 85% of target would be appropriate.
+The payout for 2000 performance will be made during the first quarter of 2001, and will therefore be reflected on the Compensation of Officers" Table in the 2001 Proxy Statement.

-In addition, to further align the interest of the Company's management with shareholders and customers, the Company, in 1998, instituted a Stock Option Plan ("Option Plan").
+In addition, to further align the interest of the Company's management with shareholders and customers, the Company, in 1998, instituted a Stock Option Plan (Option Plan").
 The Option Plan provides grants of options to buy common shares of Company Stock.
 The Option Plan anticipates the granting of options over a period of five years, and each grant will vest over a three-year period.
 Each option grant is priced at the market price on the date of the grant.
 This plan emphasizes long-term growth of the price of the Company's common stock.
-In March, 1999, the Committee granted a total of 62,000 options to the members of senior management.
+In January, 2000, the Committee granted a total of 53,000 options to the members of senior management, and in February, 2000, the Committee granted an additional 2,000 options to newly promoted members of senior management.

-The compensation of the Chief Executive Officer ("CEO"), is governed by these same plans and objectives.
-As Chairman of the Board and CEO, Mr. Schoenberger was paid an annual base salary of \$267,048 in 1999.
-This amount, based on the terms of Mr. Schoenberger's 1997 employment agreement calling for \$245,000 per annum with an annual performance and salary review, was determined in accordance with Unitil's salary policy.
-Mr. Schoenberger's employment agreement with the Company is further detailed on page 15.
+The compensation of the Chief Executive Officer (CEO"), is governed by these same plans and objectives.
+As Chairman of the Board and CEO, Mr. Schoenberger was paid an annual base salary of \$278,000 in 2000.
+This amount, based on the terms of Mr. Schoenberger's 1997-2000 employment agreement calling for \$245,000 per annum with an annual performance and salary review, was determined in accordance with Unitil's salary policy.
+Mr. Schoenberger's employment agreement with the Company is further detailed on pages 17 and 18.
+In connection with the Incentive Plan, Mr. Schoenberger was paid \$117,874 for performance in meeting goals set for 2000.
+Mr. Schoenberger's incentive compensation is evaluated using the same factors as the executive participants in the Incentive Plan, as discussed above.